marschall/state-of-jpa-310/README.md

 Currently the following combinations pass:

  * H2 on OpenJPA
- * SQL Server on OpenJPA if you add `sendTimeAsDatetime=false` to the driver URL to disable data trunction
+ * SQL Server on OpenJPA if you add `sendTimeAsDatetime=false` to the driver URL to disable data trunction, see [#1007](https://github.com/microsoft/mssql-jdbc/pull/1007)

 Currently the tests focus on three areas: